Clara's Story

 Unfortunately, I got in the way and a limb fell on top of my head.
 Blood

-gushed everywhere, but obviously, I lived; no doctor, but Mama could work
+gushed everywhere, but obviously, I lived; no doctor, Mama could work

 wonders.
 I do, however, still have a dent there.